-- One or more processing units (e.g., hosts, front-ends, workstations, etc.) which will run the transaction described in Clause 1, and whose aggregate performance will be described by the metric tpsA. - Any front-end systems are considered to be part of the SUT.
-Examples of front-end systems are terminal demultiplexers, front-end data communications processors, cluster controllers, database clients (as in the 'client/server' model), and workstations. - The hardware and software components of all networks required to connect and support the SUT components. - Data storage media sufficient to satisfy both the scaling rules in Clause 4 and the ACID properties of Clause 2.
-The data storage media must hold all the data described in Clause 3 and be intimately attached to the processing units(s). - The host system(s) including hardware and software supporting the database employed in the benchmark.

-8.3.2 A single benchmark result may be used for multiple SUTs provided the following conditions are met:

-- Each SUT must have the same hardware and software architecture and configuration.
+- One or more processing units (e.g. hosts, front-ends, workstations, etc.) which will run the application described in Clause 1, and whose aggregate performance will be described by the metric tpsB. - Any front-end systems needed to communicate with an external driver system. - The host system(s) including hardware and software supporting the database employed in the benchmark. - The hardware and software components of all networks required to connect and support the SUT components. - Data storage media sufficient to satisfy both the scaling rules in Clause 4 and the ACID properties of Clause 2.
+The data storage media must hold all the data described in Clause 3 and be intimately attached to the processing units(s).r8.3.2 A single benchmark result may be used for multiple SUTs provided the following conditions are met: - Each SUT must have the same hardware and software architecture and configuration.
 The only exception allowed is for elements not involved in the processing logic of the SUT (e.g., number of peripheral slots, power supply, cabinetry, fans, etc.). - Each SUT must support the priced configuration.